splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/_index.md

 linkTitle: PetClinic Kubernetes Workshop
 weight: 1
 archetype: chapter
-description: Learn how to enable Open Telemetry Zero-Config Auto-Instrumention for your Java-based application running in Kubernetes.
+description: Learn how to enable Open Telemetry Zero Configuration Auto-Instrumentation for your Java-based application running in Kubernetes.
 Experience real-time monitoring to help you maximize application behavior with end-to-end visibility.
 authors: ["Pieter Hagen"]
 time: 90 minnutes
 ---

-The goal of this workshop is to introduce the features of Splunk's **Zero-Config Auto-Instrumentation** for Java.
+The goal of this workshop is to introduce the features of Splunk's **Zero Configuration Auto Instrumentation** for Java.

 The workshop scenario will be created by installing a simple (**un-instrumented**) Java microservices application in Kubernetes.

-By following the simple steps to install the Splunk OpenTelemetry Collector and enabling Zero-Config Auto-Instrumentation for existing Java based deployments you will learn how easy it is to send metrics, traces and logs to **Splunk Observability Cloud**.
+By following the simple steps to install the Splunk OpenTelemetry Collector and enabling Zero Configuration Auto Instrumentation for existing Java based deployments you will learn how easy it is to send metrics, traces and logs to **Splunk Observability Cloud**.

 {{% notice title="Prerequisites" style="primary" icon="info" %}}